 Search Console and Google Ads

-Google Search Console lets you monitor and maintain your website’s organic presence on search.
+Google Search Console (including Google Analytics) lets you monitor and maintain your website’s organic presence on search.

 Google Ads (formerly AdWords) lets you launch, monitor and maintain your paid search campaigns.